 I almost always carry an extra layer with me because I get cold easily.
 This can be something as simple as a little flannel or light sweater.
 Think about getting off Splash Mountain, soaking wet, and then standing in the shade or a nice breeze hitting you.
 Brrrr.
 It’s also nice to have an extra layer as Disney does tend to keep the restaurants and stores much cooler.

-If you’re forecast is predicting rain, go prepared with your own poncho!
+If your forecast is predicting rain, go prepared with your own poncho!
 You can always buy one at the parks, but save yourself a lot of money and purchase one beforehand.

 Just like getting dehydrated, if you get hungry or your blood sugar levels drop suddenly (hello, hangry!), you’ll be so happy you have a few snacks in your backpack.
+I don’t like waiting in long lines to get an over-priced snack.
 Personally, I like to have a healthy option (Kind bar or nuts) and the “I’m-starving-and-need-something-now” option (Cheez-Its).
 Bringing your own snacks will save you time and money, but hey, I get it if you need that Mickey Mouse ice cream!

 10. Hand Sanitizer